dockur/windows/readme.md

   ```

 > [!IMPORTANT]
-> If the device is a USB disk drive, please wait until after the installation is completed before connecting it.
-Otherwise the installation may fail, as the order of the disks can get rearranged.
+> If your device is USB disk drive, please wait until after the installation is completed before connecting it.
+Or installation fails, as ordering the disks can get rearranged.

 ### How do I verify if my system supports KVM?

-  To verify that your system supports KVM, run the following commands:
+  To verify that your system supports KVM, run followings:

   ```bash
   sudo apt install cpu-checker
   sudo kvm-ok
   ```

-  If you receive an error from `kvm-ok` indicating that KVM acceleration can't be used, please check whether:
+  You may receive errors from `kvm-ok` indicating KVM acceleration can't be used, please check whether:

-  - the virtualization extensions (`Intel VT-x` or `AMD SVM`) are enabled in your UEFI BIOS.
+  - the virtualization extensions (`Intel VT-x` or `AMD SVM`) are enabled in your UEFI.

   - you are running an operating system that supports them, like Linux or Windows 11 (macOS and Windows 10 do not unfortunately).